 Assess the importance of the issues identified

-- To help you, use relevant data from your own and similar businesses.
+- Use relevant data from your own and similar businesses.

 - Update your conclusions from any previous SWOT analysis.
-For example, a strength may no longer exist (e.g. if last year’s cutting edge product is now outdated).
+For example, a strength may no longer exist (e.g. if last year’s best-selling product is now outdated).

-- Do not be surprised if some factors crop up as both a strength and weakness.
+- Don’t be surprised if some factors crop up as both a strength and weakness.

 Create a simple, clear action plan